SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 ## Example: Creating k^n-distributed noise

-How would be construct random noise in spectral space that follows a certain power law and transform it back into grid-point space?
+How would we construct random noise in spectral space that follows a certain power law and transform it back into grid-point space?
 Define the wavenumber ``k`` for T31, the spectral resolution we are interested in.
 (We start from 1 instead of 0 to avoid zero to the power of something negative).